AV306/AV306/README.md

 - [KeybindsGalore Plus](https://github.com/AV306/KeybindsGalore-Plus): A fork of KeybindsGalore with many bugfixes and improvements (originally by Cael and updated to 1.20 by HVB007)

-- [LiteConfig](https://github.com/AV306/liteconfig): A small, simple & lightweight reflection-based general configuration library
+- [LiteConfig](https://github.com/AV306/liteconfig): A small, simple & lightweight reflection-based general configuration library (development tends to happen in KeybindsGalore+)

 - [enchantable-heads](https://github.com/AV306/enchantable-heads): A more fully-featured (configurable) version of the original project; released here because my PR never got merged (sad) <details>
   <summary></summary>